Thank you for reading our post, please rate this article at the end.

 TA.
 TA Express and Petro Stopping Centers contain everything you might need, whether you just need gas and a snack or to stretch your legs and let the dog out before tossing in a load of laundry and enjoying a hot shower.

 Have you forgotten something?
-Our stores are loaded with thousands of things, so please let us know if you require assistance in finding anything.
+Our stores stock thousands of items, so please let us know if you need assistance finding anything.

 It has over 270 centers across 43 states.